Floods Hit Mauritius As Tropical Cyclone Approaches - UrduPoint

 An AFP correspondent said rains had caused havoc in Port Louis and other areas including St Jean to the south of the capital.

+"This is the first time in my life that I've seen this."

+The education ministry said schools and other academic institutions would remain closed on Tuesday.

-"The radius of cyclonic winds is likely to cross the southern part of the island and Belal is expected to pass closer to the south of the island early tomorrow (Tuesday) morning," the MMS said.
+"The radius of cyclonic winds is likely to cross the southern part of the island and Belal is expected to pass at its closest distance of 70 km to the south of the island early tomorrow (Tuesday) morning," the MMS said.

 "Heavy rainfall will cause water accumulations and flooding in several places," it added, warning of a storm surge and inundation along low-lying areas near the coastline.